Omsingh88/AWS---VPC-Public-Private-Subnet-Configuration-in-Production-/README.md

 # AWS - VPC Public-Private Subnet Configuration in Production

 ## Project Description
-This example demonstrates how to create a Virtual Private Cloud (VPC) suitable for servers in a production environment.
-To improve resiliency, you deploy the servers in two Availability Zones using an Auto Scaling group and an Application Load Balancer.
-For additional security, the servers are deployed in private subnets.
-The servers receive requests through the load balancer and can connect to the internet via a NAT gateway.
-To enhance resiliency, the NAT gateway is deployed in both Availability Zones.

-## Features
-- **2-Tier Architecture**: Separates the web and application tiers for improved organization and security.
-- **Auto Scaling Group**: Automatically adjusts the number of EC2 instances based on demand to ensure high availability and fault tolerance.
-- **Application Load Balancer**: Distributes incoming traffic across multiple targets, ensuring that the application remains responsive under varying loads.
-- **Bastion Host**: Provides secure access to EC2 instances in private subnets.
+This project's overview is depicted in the diagram below.
+The setup revolves around a Virtual Private Cloud (VPC) featuring both public and private subnets, thoughtfully distributed across two Availability Zones to ensure reliability.

+Within each public subnet, there's a NAT gateway to facilitate outbound internet connectivity and a load balancer node for effective traffic distribution.

+On the other hand, the project's servers reside in the private subnets.
+Their deployment and termination are automated through an Auto Scaling group, allowing them to dynamically adapt to workload changes.
+These servers play a pivotal role in receiving traffic from the load balancer and can access the internet through the NAT gateway when necessary

 ## Architecture Diagram
 ![Architecture Diagram](screenshots/architecture-diagram.png)